RustCrypto/hashes/sha3/README.md

 * `Keccak224`, `Keccak256`, `Keccak384`, `Keccak512` (NIST submission
    without padding changes)

+This crates supports `cSHAKE128` and `cSHAKE256`, the customizable XOFs as defined in the NIST [SHA-3 Derived Functions].

 This crates additionally supports the `TurboSHAKE` XOF variant.

 ## Examples